The Rainbow Bridge. Taken from Odaiba, an artificial island in Tokyo Bay, Japan.

 The Rainbow Bridge connects Tokyo with the Odaiba island over the Tokyo Bay in Japan.
 It was opened in 1993 after six years of construction works.
 The bridge is altogether 798 meters long with a main span of 580 meters.
 Its towers are illuminated in the night with changing colours: white, red and green.

 Odaiba is an artificial island in Tokyo Bay constructed in mid XIX century for defense purposes.
 It was supposed to stop foreign forces to invade and further dominate Japan.
 Until that time, the Japanese managed to isolate themselves from any foreign influence.
 On the other hand however, the Americans and other ‘Western’ nations were keen to boost trade relations with Asia.
 They pressured the Japanese ports to open for the international sea trade.
 Soon, Japan ended its isolationist foreign policy.
 Naturally, in the XX century Odaiba turned to a seaport district.
 Today, it is mainly, a leisure, commercial and residential center.
 The redevelopment of the island was commenced in the early nighties.
 The Rainbow Bridge was a part of this project.
 It was however not enough to attract people and companies to this place.
-It all changed as an alternative and shorter route (including a railway connection, from Tokyo) was build in 2002.
+It all changed as an alternative and shorter route (including a railway connection, from Tokyo) was built in 2002.

 Just approaching the bridge in the Odaiba direction.
 Taken from the Yurikamome train (a fully automated train with no drivers on board).
 The buildings you can see on the upper photo, are the same you can see on the panorama behind the bridge.